talkjs/talkjs-examples/angular/angular-getting-started/README.md

-# Angular getting started guide example
+# TalkJS and Angular example

 This is the example code for the [Angular getting started guide](https://talkjs.com/docs/Getting_Started/Frameworks/Angular/).